 PARIS (AP) — The 2015 attacks in Paris killed 130 people and wounded hundreds of others.
-The trial of 20 men accused of having roles in the carnage began Wednesday.
+A trial begins Wednesday of 20 men accused of having roles in the carnage.

 The attacks were carefully planned and simultaneous across the French capital.